tadano13/logistic-regression/README.md

 ## Files

 - `titanic_train.csv`: The dataset used for training the model.
-- `Logistic_Regression.ipynb`: Jupyter Notebook containing the Python code for data preprocessing, model training, and evaluation.
+- `logistic_regression.ipynb`: Jupyter Notebook containing the Python code for data preprocessing, model training, and evaluation.

 ## Libraries Used